eslamwael/Incorta-DevOps-Task/README.md

 # Incorta-DevOps-Task

 - Track resource utilization over time.
 It’s required to have a script to automatically record system resources utilization on a Linux machine.
-We expect to have 3 CSVs  for ( CPU - Memory Usage - Disk space usage ) files under /opt/ directory.
+The scipt creates 3 CSV files  for (CPU - Memory Usage - Disk space usage) under /opt/ directory.

-- Using Ansible to do the following ( Deploy and schedule the above script - Install some Linux packages passed as parameters - Install Java OpenJDK 11)
+- Using Ansible to do the following (Deploy and schedule the above script - Install some Linux packages passed as parameters - Install Java OpenJDK 11)

 ## Table of contents
 <!--ts-->